Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 You can combine fast decode and tiles to decrease decoding complexity further.
-Fast decode can even speed up your encoding instances, however it has been observed that the output can be more prone to macro-blocking, so proceed with caution.
+Fast decode can even speed up your encoding instances, however it has been observed that the output can be more prone to macro-blocking, so experiment and proceed with caution.

 ## Source-Specific Parameters